-For the reporting period from January 1 to December 31, 2015, IIJ has conducted due diligence on the source and chain of custody of such necessary conflict minerals.
+For the reporting period from January 1 to December 31, 2016, IIJ has conducted due diligence on the source and the supply chain of such necessary conflict minerals.
 However, the result of such due diligence was that we were not able to obtain adequate information from our supply chain to make any determination as to the source of such conflict minerals.